Relativ-IT/Jenkins-Agent/README.md

 ## Environment

-I'm used to work with [Fedora CoreOS](https://getfedora.org/fr/coreos?stream=stable) and I didn't try on another system, that should work in the same way...
+I'm used to work with [Fedora CoreOS](https://getfedora.org/fr/coreos?stream=stable) and I didn't try on another system, that should work in the same way with some adjustments...

 ## Building the image